 Patients often require bone grafting to support their treatment with dental implants.
 Somerset Oral & Maxillofacial Surgery Group uses this approach to strengthen sites for tooth replacement, to return an aesthetically appealing smile, and to restore natural tooth function.

 While bone grafting is an important aspect of dental implant procedures, most patients find the experience very manageable.
 In part, this is due to the advanced skills and extensive training our oral surgeons offer.
-Our practice has also created a welcoming and warm environment for Somerset and Hunterdon County patients to receive treatment, making every visit with our staff more comfortable and personal.
+Our practice has also created a welcoming and warm environment for Somerset County and Hunterdon County patients to receive treatment, making every visit with our staff more comfortable and personal.

 What Is Bone Grafting?